-SRTS invites recreational therapy professionals, educators, and students to submit abstracts for the 2018 SRTS Practice Poster Session.
+SRTS invites recreational therapy professionals, educators, and students to submit abstracts for the 2019 SRTS Al Kaye Practice Poster Session.
 The primary purpose for practice poster presentations is to showcase intervention programs that produce client outcomes.
 This is an excellent opportunity to share recent successes and challenges with fellow professionals.

 A $50.00 symposium registration discount will be granted for each poster accepted.
 Works in progress will be considered for acceptance.

 Presenters create a poster that will be fastened to a freestanding display panel.
 Suggested size for posters is up to 36 by 48 inches.
 Design, coloration, etc., is up to the author, but the poster should look professional and be easy to read from four feet away.
 Further details will be communicated directly to poster presenters.

 Poster Session Presentation:

 Attendees will circulate among the displays, talking informally with presenters.
 The poster session is one hour long and will occur during the SRTS Social, April 9, 2020, although the posters will be displayed throughout the entire symposium.
 Each poster should have at least one individual available during the actual poster session.

 Network…initiate collaboration efforts…provide service to the profession…receive feedback for professional development…help promote the benefits of recreational therapy among a diverse audience of SRTS delegates!

 All abstracts must include:

 - Poster Title (10 word limit) Intervention program overview (300 word limit; brief synopsis of the program including the setting and population served; any evidence from the literature that supports the program)